I Don't Wanna (Aaliyah song): Critical reception

+Derrick Mathis from AllMusic felt that Aaliyah "pillow-talks her way through the new jack ballad as if she were snuggled in the soothing splendors of a hot bubble bath.
+Declaring her unwillingness to live without her man, she croons the words of the song, alternating between a breathless daddy's-girl naïveté and the throaty vibrato of a grown woman's heartache".
 Damien Scott from Complex felt that the song could've blended in well on Aaliyah's second studio album One in a Million (1996).
 According to Scott, "I Don't Wanna" was "a sullen record that would have fit perfectly on One in a Million, thanks to its somber keys, halted delivery, and abrasive honesty."
 He also felt that it made for a perfect song for someone going through a break-up.
+HotNewHipHop writer Keenan Higgins considers "I Don’t Wanna" to be Aaliyah's most overlooked song and that it fits in her discography "in a weird way".
+While reviewing Romeo Must Die: The Album, Christopher O'Conner from MTV News said that on "Are You Feelin' Me" and "I Don't Wanna" Aaliyah makes the tracks "sizzle".
 Quentin B. Huff from PopMatters praised the song, saying it showcases "an ode to rekindling love, often in a near-double time delivery", while comparing it to Usher's "Confessions Part II" (2004) and Mariah Carey's "We Belong Together" (2005).
+Dewayne Gage from Rolling Stone included the song in the publications playlist series, "Music at Home".
+Gage said the song "is a glimpse into a musical genius gone too soon".